Scott Carson: International career

 New manager Fabio Capello named Carson in his first England squad for the friendly match against Switzerland in February 2008, but the goalkeeper did not make the final squad for the match against France the following month due to injury.
 After failing to make Capello's squads for the next five internationals, Carson was recalled to the England squad in October 2008 for the 2010 FIFA World Cup qualifiers against Kazakhstan and Belarus.
 He won his third England cap in November 2008, in a friendly against Germany in Berlin when he came on for the second half.
 In doing so he became the first West Bromwich Albion player to play for England for 24 years.
 He won his fourth cap as a second-half substitute against Sweden on 15 November 2011, becoming the first-ever Bursaspor player to play for England in the club's history.

 Personal life

-Carson's son, Hayden, currently plays for Chester FC on loan from Wolverhampton Wanderers.
+Carson's son, Hayden, currently plays for Salford City B.